 Now it’s kind of hard to diagnose yourself with tight hips just because you suffer from anxiety or feel sluggish.

 Loads of other things could cause that, right?
-But, if your posture doesn’t look right, there’s a very good chance your flexors are stiff.
+But your posture certainly can be checked.
+If your posture doesn’t look right, there’s a very good chance your flexors are stiff!

 When someone spends most of the day sitting comfortably at the desk or on the couch, the flexors are always contracted and over time become short and tightened.